-Hepatitis A usually spreads through contaminated food or water.
-Food can be tainted when it's touched by an infected person who did not wash his hands after using the bathroom.
+Hepatitis A usually spreads through food or water.
+Food can be tainted when it's touched by a person with hepatitis who did not wash his hands after using the bathroom.
 This transfers tiny amounts of infected stool to the food.
 Raw shellfish, fruits, vegetables, and undercooked foods are common culprits in hepatitis A outbreaks.
 The virus can also spread in daycare centers if employees aren't careful about washing hands after changing diapers.

 Hepatitis A: Who Is at Risk?

 A prime risk factor for hepatitis A is traveling to or living in a country with high infection rates.
 You can check the CDC's travel advisories to learn about recent outbreaks.
 Eating raw foods or drinking tap water can increase your risk while traveling.
 Children who attend daycare centers also have a higher risk of getting hepatitis A.